 Personally, I advise everyone to buy breakfast before visiting Islands of Adventure for two reasons;

-Firstly, you’ll likely be having lunch and dinner at either the park or the nearby CityWalk so grabbing breakfast outside of the parks either at a resturant on the way or at the hotel / villa is a way to save yourself some cash.
+Firstly, you’ll likely be having lunch and dinner at either the park or the nearby CityWalk so grabbing breakfast outside of the parks either at a restaurant on the way or at the hotel/villa is a way to save yourself some cash.

-Second, early mornings in the park are the quiestest.
-I therefore reccomend heading straight for the popular rides such as The Hulk or Hogwarts Express instead of grabbing a bite to eat.
+Second, early mornings in the park are the quietest.
+I, therefore, recommend heading straight for the popular rides such as The Hulk or Hogwarts Express instead of grabbing a bite to eat.